-Cave Hoax update, it's sad to report the demise of the print
+Burrows Cave Hoax update, it's sad to report the demise of the print

-Zealand are upset with Peter Jackson and his J. R. R.
+of New Zealand are upset with Peter Jackson and his J. R. R. Tolkien

 Fortunately, News from Indian Country remains an excellent print publication for the Native American community and continues to receive awards and recognition for its courageous journalism.
 From my personal experience, it's not uncommon to see passed-around issues of News from Indian Country in restaurants and on public transportation in Chicago and Milwaukee.
 Computers aren't in every home and many prefer to handle a physical copy of a publication.
 And, besides, it makes sharing a lot easier...
 Now, my personal bias proudly revealed, I respect News from Indian Country for publishing my first Burrows Cave/The Ancient American article (Martin & Flavin 1995) and also for featuring me on a radio broadcast about the Burrows Cave Hoax (Flavin 1996).
 I've telephoned the editor (and founding publisher), Paul DeMain, a few times over the years and for informational purposes I'll send him a link to this update and include news of Wilson's article in Public Archaeology.

 belief systems such as cult-religions and pseudoscience, yet we must